aaronsaray/aaronsaray.com/content/blog/capture-and-redirect-all-laravel-email.md

 Imagine this scenario.
 In the staging environment, we want to send all email to a specific email address.
 I want to know the original email addresses, but not mess with the message content.
 So, I'll write a listener, check the environment, change the to address to a known config value, and move all remaining addresses to a header.
 Let's see how.

-First, inside of your EventServiceProvider, you will register a listener:
+First, inside of your `EventServiceProvider`, you will register a listener:

 ```php
 class EventServiceProvider extends ServiceProvider